jsfiddle/jsfiddle-users/docs/use/embedding.rst

 -------------

 It is already technically possible to change the skin of the embedded fiddle.
-Following exa,ple is using a presentation skin. ``src="http://jsfiddle.net/zalun/NmudS/embedded/js,result/presentation/"``
+Following example is using a presentation skin. ``src="http://jsfiddle.net/zalun/NmudS/embedded/js,result/presentation/"``

 .. raw:: html